gwpcastro/RigolDHO914S/README.md

 According to Analog Devices article (2015), "with fixed-point notation, the gaps between adjacent numbers always equal a value of one, whereas in floating-point notation, gaps between adjacent numbers are not uniformly spaced – the gap between any two numbers is approximately ten million times smaller than the value of the numbers (ANSI/IEEE Std.
 754 standard format), with large gaps between large numbers and small gaps between small numbers."
 It could explain

-## OBS.: Files here are still a prototipe.
+## OBS.: Files here are still a prototype.